 September 2, 2020 I am struck by some parallels between two battles -- Gaugamela and Austerlitz.
 I wonder in fact to what degree Napoleon copied Alexander’s tactics.
 My son and I have enjoyed watching these videos and it's great fun to think about these things, though comments, clarifications and corrections are more than welcome here; … Continue reading Gaugamela and Austerlitz

 September 1, 2020 Reading “War and Peace” and watching Epic History TV’s documentaries about Napoleon and Alexander the Great (see below), I’m struck by some parallels between the two men.
-Alexander’s conquests spread Hellenistic culture and some Greek ideas about democracy (even though Alexander himself -- a student of Aristotle -- seems to have favored … Continue reading Napoleon and Alexander the Greats?
+Alexander’s conquests spread Hellenistic culture and some Greek ideas about democracy.
+Napoleon’s conquests are said to have exported some of the ideas of the French … Continue reading Napoleon and Alexander the Greats?

 August 30, 2020 I’ve finished the novel.
 One disadvantage of reading out-of-sequence is that when I came to the second half, I had already read most of the truly great stuff in that half.
 I was then able to skip over those passages as I did my read-through, but that meant that I was only … Continue reading Finishing War and Peace

 August 18, 2020 Comet Neowise had already faded by the time I started watching the BBC’s mini-series of “War and Peace” on July 25, up here in Egremont.
 I watched the whole series in just two days.
 Another week, and I had the book in hand – the Anthony Briggs translation from 2005.
 I’d never … Continue reading A small comet and a very Big Book